jerlinn/inferHub/bento_card_artifacts/bento_card_prompt.md

   "output_language": "SAME as user query"
 }

 Note:
 1. Insert spaces on both sides of numbers.
 2. Ensure the entire layout fits within a single screen (max 100vh).
 Avoid vertical overflow.
 Cap card height, compress layout density.
-For a row containing only one card, automatically expand the card to fill the available width without breaking the grid structure or introducing unnecessary padding.
+3. IMPORTANT FOR GRID LAYOUT: Use grid-cols-12 or grid-cols-6 as base.
+ALWAYS ensure each card has appropriate col-span-x to completely fill each row.
+If a row has only one card, that card MUST have col-span-12 (or full width).
+4. If URL in the content, add internal link to the appropriate card.`
 ```

 ## Quick start in App/Web: